64-bit computing: Software availability

 x86-based 64-bit systems sometimes lack equivalents of software that is written for 32-bit architectures.
 The most severe problem in Microsoft Windows is incompatible device drivers for obsolete hardware.
 Most 32-bit application software can run on a 64-bit operating system in a compatibility mode, also termed an emulation mode, e.g., Microsoft WoW64 Technology for IA-64 and AMD64.
 The 64-bit Windows Native Mode driver environment runs atop 64-bit NTDLL.DLL, which cannot call 32-bit Win32 subsystem code (often devices whose actual hardware function is emulated in user mode software, like Winprinters).
 Because 64-bit drivers for most devices were unavailable until early 2007 (Vista x64), using a 64-bit version of Windows was considered a challenge.
-However, the trend has since moved toward 64-bit computing, more so as memory prices dropped and the use of more than 4 GiB of RAM increased.
+However, the trend has since moved toward 64-bit computing, more so as memory prices dropped and the use of more than 4 GB of RAM increased.
 Most manufacturers started to provide both 32-bit and 64-bit drivers for new devices, so unavailability of 64-bit drivers ceased to be a problem.
 64-bit drivers were not provided for many older devices, which could consequently not be used in 64-bit systems.

 Driver compatibility was less of a problem with open-source drivers, as 32-bit ones could be modified for 64-bit use.
 Support for hardware made before early 2007, was problematic for open-source platforms, due to the relatively small number of users.

 64-bit versions of Windows cannot run 16-bit software.
 However, most 32-bit applications will work well.
-64-bit users are forced to install a virtual machine of a 16- or 32-bit operating system to run 16-bit applications.
+64-bit users are forced to install a virtual machine of a 16- or 32-bit operating system to run 16-bit applications or use one of the alternatives for NTVDM.